 And the most delightful part is that it comes with a 10-year comprehensive warranty for the firebox and the lid, a 5-year warranty for the ash pan and 2 years for all other parts.

 - Adjust the Charcoal Tray High or low

 - No side racks

-3. Best with Cast Iron Grates – Kingsford Barre
+3. Best Cast Iron Charcoal Grill – Kingsford Barre

 This heavy-duty grill with cast iron cooking grates is a strong and durable grill that can serve you for many years.
 One side shelf and a bottom storage rack make it easier to store all your BBQ tools and the wheels allow great mobility.